Here's a checklist for Summer 2021 attractions

-Thinking of last minute ideas of what to do for the rest of the summer?
+Thinking of what to do this summer?
 Here's a list of some cool things families and kids of all ages can do.
 Check out walks, bridges, beaches, ferry rides, amusement parks, water parks, zoos and unique attractions in New Jersey, New York City, and Philadelphia.

-12. Come out and discover New Jersey Boardwalks.
+12. Discover New Jersey Boardwalks.
 Arcades games, amusement rides, funnel cakes, ice cream, music, entertainment, fireworks, lights, smell, and sounds.
 Wildwood, Seaside Heights, Point Pleasant, Ocean City, Long Branch, and more.

 16. Explore the Battleship New Jersey Museum & Memorial.
 Guests can go 5 levels up and 2 decks below.
 Daily self-guided or guided tours available.
 856.966.1652.